Breaking the Deadlock...Round 7

-The Pride and Reign have played to five consecutive draws dating back to May 21, 2017.
+The Pride and Reign have played to six consecutive draws dating back to May 21, 2017.
+The two sides drew 1-1 earlier this season on April 21, with Alanna Kennedy opening the scoring with a bicycle kick in the sixth minute only to be answered by a finish from Bethany Balcer in the 20th.
 The two drew twice in 2017 and three times last season, playing to two 1-1 results on both April 28 and July 21 with goals from Marta and Toni Pressley, respectively, and a scoreless draw on June 3.
-Prior to the beginning of this streak, the two split the series in 2016, both taking earning a victory at home.
-Overall, the Pride hold a 1-1-5 record against Sunday’s opposition.
+Prior to the beginning of this streak, the two split the series in 2016, both earning a victory at home.
+Overall, the Pride hold a 1-1-6 record against Saturday’s opposition.

 Finding Her Groove

 Forward Rachel Hill scored her second goal of the season while registering two assists over the Pride’s last two matches.
 Hill recorded the assist on Chioma Ubogagu’s eventual game-winner in the 61st minute on Wednesday, August 21 in Chicago before adding another in Washington on Saturday, August 24 on Marta’s first-half equalizer.
 Hill now sits tied with Joanna Boyles for the team lead in assists this season with two.
 The UConn product appeared to have scored the game-winner in that match against Washington, but her stoppage-time header was ruled to not have crossed the goal line.